All Episodes

 Well, just think of this.

-Everyone who's called at Watergate, Watergate involved a criminal investigation of a president.
+Everyone who's called at Watergate, Watergate involved the criminal investigation of a president.

-We now know that our our president is not under investigation.
+We now know that our president is not under investigation.

-And if there's any smoke or any fire today, the only place that's burning in Rome is the news media, because James Comey disassembled the New York Times, the CNN, ABC, and many other major news organizations who re reported inaccurate fake news.
+And if there's any smoke or any fire today, the only place that's burning in Rome is the news media because James Comey disassembled the New York Times, the CNN, ABC, and many other major news organizations who reported inaccurate fake news.

-And I think the most important one was the New York Times, which claims on February 14th, uh that uh the president that there were intercepts showing collusion between the president's campaign and Russia, and specifically Russian intelligence sources.
+And I think the most important one was the New York Times, which claims on February 14th that the president, there were intercepts showing collusion between the president's campaign and Russia, and specifically Russian intelligence sources.

 And he flatly said today that story is not true.